Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_basic.rst

     # CollaborativeStrategy(initial_peers=...)"

-Once training starts a helper message is printed, showing how to start training on other machines using the same code.
+A helper message is printed once your training begins, which shows you how to start training on other machines using the same code.